andrew/ultimate-awesome/README.md

 - [awesome-open-source-lms](https://github.com/allenai/awesome-open-source-lms) - Friends of OLMo and their links.
 - [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.
 - [awesome-taleb](https://github.com/cetiny/awesome-taleb) - A curated list of awesome things about Nassim Nicholas Taleb.
+- [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.
 - [awesome-android-architecture](https://github.com/jsonchao/awesome-android-architecture) - :rocket: Android 架构师成长之路（进行中~）.
 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-citygml](https://github.com/OloOcki/awesome-citygml) - The ultimate list of open data semantic 3D city models.